pedro-coelho-dr/owasp-juice-shop-security-report/readme.md

 **Assessment**

-The assessment includes identifying vulnerabilities, understanding exploitation techniques, evaluating their severity, and suggesting remediation strategies.
+This assessment includes identifying vulnerabilities, understanding exploitation techniques, evaluating their severity, and suggesting remediation strategies.

 Each vulnerability is mapped to its corresponding [CWE (Common Weakness Enumeration)](https://cwe.mitre.org/) and evaluated using the [Common Vulnerability Scoring System (CVSS)](https://www.first.org/cvss/) calculator.